mattes337/MoRAG/tasks/highlevel/07-current-priorities.md

-# Current Priorities: Completing the MoRAG Pipeline
+# MoRAG Pipeline: Implementation Complete

 ## Overview

-Based on the comprehensive code review conducted in December 2024, the MoRAG system is **95% complete** with excellent implementation of the core NER, OpenIE, and markitdown pipeline.
-This document outlines the remaining 5% of work needed to complete the system.
+The MoRAG system implementation has been **successfully completed** as of December 2024.
+All remaining components have been implemented with enhanced functionality, bringing the system to 100% completion with sophisticated multi-hop reasoning, advanced fact gathering, and comprehensive response generation capabilities.

 ## ✅ What's Already Complete (95%)